Grounding the heart, mind, and body: Helping dysregulated clients ground themselves and regain a sense of self-control and self-efficacy

 Time: 9 a.m. to 4 p.m.
 ET

 Facilitator: Michel Jones, MSW, RSW, RP

-Whether the client is a first-time user of a service (drop-in centre or shelter), or a frequent client (severe and persistent mental health, residential program), this training will offer clear, straightforward strategies to help clients feel physically, emotionally, and mentally stable.
+Whether the client is a first-time user of a service (drop-in centre, shelter) or a frequent consumer (severe and persistent mental health, residential program), this workshop will offer clear, straightforward strategies to help clients feel physically, emotionally, and mentally stable.

 Other licensing boards and professional organizations will grant continuing education credits for attendance at their own discretion; participants will need to submit the course outline and certificate for their consideration.